JeanParkdev/Weather-Dash-Thingy/README.md

 * 🌎 **City Search:** Type any city and get instant weather data
 * 📅 **Multi-Day Forecast:** See what's coming up next
 * 🐶 **Animal Weather Gifs:** Look at cute animal gifs
+* 🌡️ **Celcius to Farenheit Converter:** Convert the weather data from Celcius to Farenheit

 ---